-- Smile the most common reward is to recognise that the child is making the right choices. - Verbal praise public recognition for correct behaviour choices/or good work. - Written feedback in books comments made for super work and effort. - Stickers these may be distributed either for good work or behaviour. - Good work can be shown to the class, another class, another adult in school or copied to send home - Collective whole class rewards, for example 'marbles in a jar' or stickers for a chart for positive behaviour, hard work or meeting class targets.
+- Positive messages home- (this may take the form of a Dojo message, a postcard home, a phone call or a face to face chat. - Smile the most common reward is to recognise that the child is making the right choices. - Verbal praise public recognition for correct behaviour choices/or good work. - Written feedback in books comments made for super work and effort. - Stickers these may be distributed either for good work or behaviour. - Good work can be shown to the class, another class, another adult in school or copied to send home - Collective whole class rewards, for example 'marbles in a jar' or stickers for a chart for positive behaviour, hard work or meeting class targets.
 A full jar or a chart leads to a whole class treat or special time as agreed between the teacher and the children.
-This is at the discretion of the teacher. - Visual reminders around school - Learner of the week- OWL assembly sharing success with peers - Postcard home to parents in the post to share positive news stories or work success. - Nomination for afternoon tea once each half term with member of SLT in recognition of those who uphold high expectations and are a positive role model/working to best of ability.
+This is at the discretion of the teacher. - Visual reminders around school - Week assembly sharing success with peers - Nomination for half termly 'Hot chocolate with SLT' once each half term with member of SLT in recognition of those who uphold high expectations and are a positive role model/working to best of ability.